helidon-io/helidon/docs/mp/reactivemessaging/kafka.md

 ### Dead Letter Queue

-Sends nacked messages to error topic, [DLQ](https://en.wikipedia.org/wiki/Dead_letter_queue) is well known pattern for dealing with unprocessed messages.
+Sends nacked messages to error topic, [DLQ][dlq] is well known pattern for dealing with unprocessed messages.

 Helidon can derive connection settings for DLQ topic automatically if the error topic is present on the same Kafka cluster.
 Serializers are derived from deserializers used for consumption `org.apache.kafka.common.serialization.StringDeserializer` \> `org.apache.kafka.common.serialization.StringSerializer`.
 Note that the name of the error topic is needed only in this case.